Pressure and stored hot water

 Is your Mains Suitable?

-First off, it is important to know than any mains fed system (i.e. without stored cold water) is limited by the amount of water that the pipe work into the property can provide.
+It is important to know that any mains fed system is limited by the amount of water that the pipe work into the property can provide.

 The higher the mains water pressure the more water will be available, however the size and length of pipe work is also important.
 This is because when water flows, pressure is lost in the pipes and fittings.
 Even with a high mains water pressure, a long length of small bore supply pipe work can ‘use up’ the available pressure, resulting in poor flow rates.